project-ncl/bacon/guide/experimental.md

 - For each project identified by the dependency analysis, we try to find if it was already built in PNC in the same or simmilar version.
 - If we found that a project version was already build we create a copy of the build config with some changes:
     - strip any `-DdependencyOverride` from the alignment parameters.
+    - **Note:** This may cause that an existing artifacts may be rebuilt, but this is intended.
-    - **Note:** It may be that the original build config did not have dependecies setup correctly so we want a copy that has the depenencies right.
-Even if the original had correct dependencies, for autobuilder we now want to use one "static" or "stable" build config per project version as we may not have the influence over the original which could be updated to build different version.
+	    - It may be that the original build config did not have dependecies setup correctly so we want a copy that has the depenencies right.
+We want to rerun the build so it can pickup the newly built dependencies.
+	    - Even if the original had correct dependencies, for autobuilder we now want to use one "static" or "stable" build config per project version as we may not have the influence over the original which could be updated to build different version.
+	    - Once the artifacts are build by an autobuilder run, following autobuilder runs will reuse the exsisting `-AUTOBUILDER` build config, so there will not be rebuild of artifacts that were produced by autobuilder.
  - If we find that a project was build in different version, we find closest built version and create a copy of the build config and doing some changes:
      - changing the SCM revision
      - strip any `-DdependencyOverride` from the alignment parameters.